bashair0/project-Setup-Template/README.md

 ## README Template file

-There is a readme template file included in the repository you can adjust it according to your project needs and use it, and delete this one.
+There is a readme template file
+**Note the template file is from frontend mentor website** included in the repository you can adjust it according to your project needs and use it, and delete this one.